TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 The uibuilder library also issues a number of custom events.
 These can be handled using the standard `document.addEventListener` JavaScript function.

 * `uibuilder:stdMsgReceived` - triggered whenever a normal msg is received from Node-RED.
 Passes the msg in the data parameter.
-Happens before any processing of `msg.uib`, `msg._ui` or page/client/tab filtering.
+Happens before any processing of `msg._uib`, `msg._ui` or page/client/tab filtering.
 * `uibuilder:msg:topic:${msg.topic}` - triggered immediately after the above event if the `msg.topic` property is set.
 Passes the msg in the data parameter.
 * `uibuilder:msg:_ui` - triggered immediately before the library processes `msg._ui`.
 Passes the msg in the data parameter.
 * `uibuilder:socket:connected` - triggered when a socket.io (websocket) connection is made to Node-RED.
 Passes some custom data for debugging connection issues.